CommandFusion/Autonomic-MMS/README.markdown

 1. iViewer 4 (v4.0.196) and iViewer TF (v4.0.201)

 ### Guidelines for module usage:
-Enter the IP address/hostname of the MMS server in the System Manager properties and load the GUI file.
+Enter the IP address/hostname of the MMS server in the System Manager properties and Global Token properties (Edit > Project Properties > Global Token Manager) and load the GUI file.

 ### Overview
 This module provides design layout, data browsing, actions and transport control similar to the capabilities of the MMS5's Mirage control software with a few additional features.